zwpku/torchann-plumed/README.md

-Torch artificial neural network (TorchANN) for PLUMED
+Torch artificial neural networks (TorchANNs) for PLUMED
 ====================

 This is a plugin for [PLUMED](https://www.plumed.org/download) that implements the `TorchFunc` class as a subclass of `Function` class and the `TorchColVar` class as a subclass of `ColVar` class.
 It allows one to define functions and collective variables (ColVars) in PLUMED that are represented by artificial neural networks.
 In contrast to the [`ANN`](https://www.plumed.org/doc-v2.6/user-doc/html/_a_n_n.html) function module that supports fully-connected feedforward neural networks, this plugin allows the use of general neural network architectures.